ramagottfried/symbolist/dev-notes/ScoreBundle-Format.md

 An Odot-OSC bundle is notated in a similar way to JSON, using `:` to define address/value pairs.
 In OSC all addresses must begin with a `/` forward slash.

 Lists are indicated as a comma separated sequence of values within square brackets `[ 0, 1, 2 ]`.
 A *sub-bundle* is notated by `{ }` with comma-separated OSC messages inside.
 In Odot, all sub-bundles must be assigned to an address.
-In the notations below, the top-level, parent bundle is notated by an outer anonymous bundle `{ }` (not assigned to an address.)
+The top-level, parent bundle is notated by an anonymous outer bundle `{ }` (not assigned to an address.).
+For example, here is a bundle containing two OSC messages:

 ```
 {